cjolowicz/blog/content/posts/incremental-docker-builds-for-monolithic-codebases.md

 CMD ["bar"]
 ```

-Docker Compose does not yet know about the builder image.
-Before the services
+The builder image is not yet registered in the Docker Compose file.
+Before the
-can be created and started, the builder image needs to be built explicitly using
+services can be created and started, the builder image needs to be built
-a command such as the following:
+explicitly using a command such as the following:

 ```sh
 docker build --tag=builder .